Job location: Los Angeles, CA - Anaheim, CA Employment Type:

 The Student Support Services team is the single-point of access for students and provides student-centered support services (ADA accommodations, international student services, etc.) in addition to being integral in student life & events.
 SSCs administers a high-level of customer service to ensure student persistence and success.

 Student Support Services team members work collaboratively within the office and with many other campus-wide constituent groups.
-Team members are expected to exercise a high degree of responsibility and independent judgment, and to work hours consistent with the campus student populations’ need for access to services.
-The students at the Irvine campus attend classes on weekdays and weekends, necessitating the need for regular weekend hours as well as evening hours.
+Team members are expected to exercise a high degree of responsibility and independent judgment, and to work hours consistent with the campus student populations’ need for access to services (necessitating evenings and weekends in some instances).

 Essential Knowledge, Skills, and Abilities: